danielmiessler/fabric/README.md

   -T, --topp=                       Set top P (default: 0.9) -s, --stream                      Stream
-  -P, --presencepenalty=            Set presence penalty (default: 0.0) -u, --user-instead-of-system      Use the user role instead of the system role for the pattern -F, --frequencypenalty=           Set frequency penalty (default: 0.0) -l, --listpatterns                List all patterns -L, --listmodels                  List all available models
+  -P, --presencepenalty=            Set presence penalty (default: 0.0) -r, --raw                         Use the defaults of the model without sending chat options (like temperature etc.) and use the user role instead of the system role for patterns
+  -F, --frequencypenalty=           Set frequency penalty (default: 0.0) -l, --listpatterns                List all patterns -L, --listmodels                  List all available models